stuartj073/TurnStyle/README.md

 Each page is given a simple but concise name to explain fully what it is each page offers.

 -As a first time visitor, I want to be met with neat, presentable looking website that has a structure that makes sense to the overall page.
-Each page is structured in a coherent manner and only a small number of colors are used throughout the site so not to present the user with an overload of different textures.
+Each page is structured in a coherent manner and only a small number of colors are used throughout the site so as not to present the user with an overload of different textures.
 The colors chosen were done so as to not impair visibility of the site's main features.

 -As a record store owner, I want to see what the website/company can offer my business to help it reach out to new audiences,